Assistant Professor at UCLA Anderson

 [firstname].[lastname]@anderson.ucla.edu

-I am an assistant professor in the DOTM group at the Anderson School of Management at UCLA, where I research how powerful tools from the sharing economy can be tailored toward applications in the public and civic sectors.
-Before joining UCLA, I received my Ph.D. in Operations from the Yale School of Management, where I was fortunate to be advised by Vahideh Manshadi, and I spent one great year as a post-doc at the Stanford Graduate School of Business hosted by Daniela Saban.
+I received my Ph.D. in Operations from the Yale School of Management, where I was fortunate to be advised by Vahideh Manshadi, and I spent one year as a post-doc at the Stanford Graduate School of Business hosted by Daniela Saban.
+Before starting my Ph.D., I graduated from Williams College in 2013 with a degree in Math and Economics, and I taught in the Math Department at Kingswood Oxford School for three years.